Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for: surfers, hikers, photographers, road-trippers.

 Why stay: Amado, Bordeira, Arrifana, Monte Clérigo, Tonel, Beliche—world-class surf; Rota Vicentina trails; dark skies.
+Browse our best surf beaches and west coast beaches guides.

 Stay zones: Sagres (compact, surf culture), Aljezur (castle town + beaches), Carrapateira (dunes/views).